Yukaru-san/InstallWizard/README.md

 5. Inside, you will find your compiled installer for Windows, Linux and Mac OS:<br>
 ![example5](https://very.highly.illegal-dark-web-server.xyz/preview/raw/6XzXxlptCdwgp1OoJsfTFsTLH)

 Now you can ship the installers to your clients.

-Upon installation their POV will be:
+## Client perspective: How to use the installer

 1. Running the installer:<br>
 ![example6](https://very.highly.illegal-dark-web-server.xyz/preview/raw/8YnbLNlgclgEbVXKpg4pK9Jba)